CamyrauBTanke/Store_Platform/README.md

-# Store_Platform
+# Store_Platform-layout-WebApp
 ### Short description
->FrontEnd part of the site is an online store.
+>Layout of the site is an online store.
 The page was made up using the `Gulp` framework and `less` files.
 All page components are divided into sections, which are separately produced out.
 Small elements such as: buttons, headers, text, unit of goods... were also produced out separately `(All page elements are responsive)`.

 ### Setup
 To install libraries with `npm install` use: